Buy the PCB:

 Since this module is a voltage summer, it can be fed into the calibrated input of each VCO.
 Several sources such as sequencers, keyboards, sample and hold, envelope generators, etc. can be added together to modulate several VCOs simultaneously and maintain perfect tracking from all sources.

-this module can also be used as a six input audio mixer using output A as the signal output.
+This module can also be used as a six input audio mixer using output A as the signal output.

 A voltage pot with an on-off switch is also on the front panel.
 When this switch is on, the outputs can be swept over a wide range by turning this pot.